fitbit-v/Stories/Stories_README.md

 * on ios it is not working
 * how are we storing account information in Saleforce, we copy fitbit token to Salesforce
 * Subaru's team is in their
-* what happens when we merged contacts with the fitbit ids
+* what happens when we merged cont2acts with the fitbit ids
 * ids are stored in the intersection object between contacts and community
 * YGO Claims and Community Users
 * move PKB from help.com to myHelp.com